Hoyasumii/avengers-endgame/README.md

 QUILL: Quail?

 THOR: –insecurities in there.
 Okay?
-I'm merely trying to be of service and assisting
+I'm merely trying to be of service and assisting.